Jonny Kim: U.S. Navy officer (2009–present)

+Kim applied to the naval Aeromedical Dual Designator (AMDD) program, as both a flight surgeon and a naval aviator.
 On 6 June 2022, Kim completed his first solo flight in a Beechcraft T-6 Texan II at the Naval Air Training Command, part of a common training regimen for U.S. Navy – NASA astronauts who lacked previous military pilot experience.
 After further training on the Northrop T-38 Talon and TH-57 helicopter, Kim formally completed his flight training in March 2023 at Naval Air Station Whiting Field.
-In addition to completing the Naval Flight Surgeon Course, Kim received the rare Aeromedical Dual Designator (AMDD), as both a flight surgeon and a naval aviator.
+In addition to completing the Naval Flight Surgeon Course, Kim received the rare Aeromedical Dual Designator (AMDD).

 Kim is a recipient of a Silver Star, Bronze Star Medal (with Combat "V"), the Navy and Marine Corps Commendation Medal (with Combat "V"), and Combat Action Ribbon.
 According to Jocko Willink, Kim's Silver Star was awarded for rescuing multiple wounded Iraqi soldiers in the face of enemy fire.
-As of November 2025, Kim is still described as a naval officer with the rank of lieutenant commander.
+As of November 2025, Kim is a member of the Navy Reserve with rank of lieutenant commander.

+Medical career

+As a Navy SEAL corpsman during the Iraq war, he was inspired to pursue medicine.

+Following his graduation from Harvard with a M.D. in 2016, he began a residency in emergency medicine through the Harvard Affiliated Emergency Medicine Residency (HAEMR) program at the Massachusetts General Hospital and Brigham and Woman’s Hospital and commissioned into the Navy Medical Corps.

+During his tenure at Harvard, he met Scott E. Parazynski, a physician and former NASA astronaut, who inspired him to apply for Astronaut Candidacy.
+Just a year into his residency, on 7 June 2017, Kim was one of twelve candidates chosen from a pool of over 18,300 applicants to join NASA Astronaut Group 22.
+Prompting him to leave clinical training, he reported for duty on 21 August 2017 and graduated from training on 10 January 2020.

+He later completed a year-long postgraduate internship (PGY-1) and attend the Naval Aerospace Medical Institute (NAMI), becoming a naval flight surgeon.

-NASA
+NASA astronaut (2017–2026)

-Astronaut Group 22 with NASA Administrator Jim Bridenstine (2018).
+Astronaut Group 22 with NASA administrator Jim Bridenstine (2018).
 Kim is visible in the upper left corner.

-While studying at Harvard Medical School, Kim met and was inspired by astronaut–physician Scott E. Parazynski to apply for Astronaut Candidacy.
-On 7 June 2017, Kim was one of twelve candidates chosen from a pool of over 18,300 applicants to join NASA Astronaut Group 22.
-He reported for duty on 21 August 2017, and graduated from training on 10 January 2020.

-According to NASA, Kim will work in the Astronaut Office while awaiting a flight assignment.
+Kim worked in the Astronaut Office while awaiting a flight assignment.
 In 2020, Kim began working as a capsule communicator at the Christopher C. Kraft Jr. Mission Control Center.
 On 9 December 2020, NASA formally announced that Kim would join 17 other astronauts in training for early Moon landing missions of the Artemis program.
 In July 2023, he was serving as operations officer, supporting crew operations.
 In August 2024, NASA announced that Kim was scheduled as a member of the Expedition 72/73 crew to the International Space Station (ISS).